 In the last year the number of births at Pontefract MLU was significantly below the 500 births recognised as the minimum number of births considered to be required to operate a sustainable MLU.
 Many women are choosing to attend the alongside MLU in Pinderfields in preference to the stand alone MLU in Pontefract.
 This is despite the Pontefract MLU having been promoted.
-Wakefield CCG are developing proposals with the Trust to look at how the services may be reconfigured in the future with proposals to increase the numbers of homebirths, improve the range of women's services in a 'Pontefract Hub' and maintain antenatal and postnatal care locally and relocate births to Pinderfields.
+Wakefield CCG are developing proposals with the Trust to look at how the services may be reconfigured in the future with proposals to increase the numbers of homebirths, improve the range of women's services in a 'Pontefract Hub' and maintain antenatal and postnatal care locally and relocate births to Pinderfields or consider a reduced hours birthing service.